Frequently Asked Questions About Wage Payments And Work Hours

-If you feel you have been classified improperly, get your classification corrected for tax payment, social security contribution, workers’ compensation, and a host of other critical purposes.
+If you feel you have been classified improperly, get your classification corrected for tax payment, social security contribution, workers’ compensation claims, and a host of other critical purposes.

-If a worker seeks to file a claim for unpaid wages, the worker may file with the Department of Labor or retain a private attorney.
+Our labor law attorneys help clients file claims for unpaid wages with the Department of Labor.
 Damages recoverable include the withheld wages and additional liquidated damages of up to the full amount of wrongfully withheld wages.
-The employer will also be required to pay a reasonable attorney’s fee, court cost, and civil penalty.
+The employer will also be required to pay a reasonable attorney’s fee, court cost and civil penalty.
 It is also unlawful to terminate an employee for filing a wage claim.